DebtCare Review

 Fees

-• Ask what happens if the process is delayed, interrupted, or transferred.
+• Ask what happens to fees if the process is delayed, interrupted, transferred to another counsellor, or if you try to exit before completion.

 Applying with DebtCare